kebaldwi/ansible_lab_v1/LabFlow.md

 ```
 The first section of the playbook contains the following:

 **hosts**:  The hosts should this playbook run against.
 Possible values here are a single host, a host group or all.
-**gather_facts**: A yes or no switch that tells ansible whether to run the gather_facts module on the hosts
+**gather_facts**: A yes or no switch that tells ansible whether to run the gather_facts module on the hosts.
 **connection**: What type of connection should be used See the [Documentation](https://docs.ansible.com/ansible/latest/network/user_guide/platform_ios.html#connections-available) for more details.

 ```